 Addressing the Issue of Tampering

-The answer, as far as N.B.A. officials are concerned, is probably not.
+The answer, as far as N.B.A. officials are concerned, is an emphatic no.

 Tampering is when a player or team, directly or indirectly entices, induces or persuades anybody (player, general manager, etc.) who is under contract to another team to negotiate for their services.

 Although each player was set to become an unrestricted free agent at the end of last season, each was technically still under contract to his existing team through June 30.

 Since James’ announcement on July 8, which followed those of Wade and Bosh the day before, rival teams and frustrated fans have wondered whether the outcome was predetermined.
 The three players had spoken openly of convening a “free-agent summit” to discuss their plans, well before free agency formally opened.
 They reportedly conferred with each other throughout the process.